Nebuchadnezzar-I/school_wms/docs/journal.md

 impossible to do job of CEO by machine, its super hard.
 Now Iam thinking about breaking warehouse to atoms (each piece of equipment) and just zoom out to eq_type and so on to see all underlying stuff there.

+- Ok, so I finished what I watned structure is 100% clear and is viable for later use.
+Its 4 layer system (L0 - L4) which on zoom shows more info.
+Clear separation of concern and good CEO - L4 reporting will make sure it will work flawlessly.
+Looks promising.
+I will keep this structure, maybe later add debug tools, but I think its time to finish last pieces of "Final" diagram and get to work on DB and UI.
+Development of UI and DB should be disconnected.